integreat-io/integreat/README.md

 Integreat will cast it with `parseInt()`.

-The `param` property is an alternative to specifying a `path`, and refers to a param passed to the `retreive` method.
+The `param` property is an alternative to specifying a `path`, and refers to a param passed to the `retrieve` method.
 Instead of retrieving a value from the service data, an attribute or relationship with `param` will get its value from the corresponding parameter.
 When sending data _to_ a service, this attribute/relationship will be disregarded.